3lLobo/Blocqbook/README.md

 <!-- ![blocqbookTextSolidBanner](https://user-images.githubusercontent.com/70228821/180654821-224ca13c-9dcc-44de-9f44-16d565c0109b.png) -->

 ![bbBanner](public/blocqBookLogo/logoText/blocqbookTextSolidBanner.png)

 # The Blocqbook

 Picture a phonebook for the blockchain.

 Or, if you never browsed the white-pages for your crush's number, an ios-contact app for all of the W3b.
 We ship a fully-awesome web-3 app for retrieving transactions, contact management, instant messaging and peers2peer file transfer.
 Built by a team of 🌳 developers - [Florian Wolf](https://github.com/3lLobo) , [Julian Perassi](https://github.com/perassijulian) & [Reshma Shaik](https://github.com/TheReshma), this project lives up to the promise of decentralized WEB3.
-Just connect your [Metamask](https://metamask.io/) wallet, and voila!
-All your transactions have been fetched and you are now ready to chit chat with your peers the decentralized way !
+Your contact-data is 💯 owned by you and upwards compatible, for when you want to import your contacts to any interaction-based w3b-app (Metamask, XMTP, etc.).
+To launch this rocket of an app, connect your [Metamask](https://metamask.io/) wallet, and voila, your are ready for your interplanetary adventure!
+All your transactions have been fetched and you can now to chit-chat with your peers the decentralized way !

 ## Live Site